inadarei/restagent/README.md

 body (e.g. POST or PUT).
 Whether we consider it RESTful or not, it's allowed in HTTP and can be a necessary "evil" sometimes.
 That is why param() exists: to allow for such use-cases.

-However, we do not allow using param() with HTTP GET, because add() method already does what param() would do and it would be confusing to get in the business of deciding which method gets priority or how variables are merged if somebody decides to set the same variable through both param() and add().
+However, we do not allow using param() with HTTP GET, because data() method already does what param() would do and it would be confusing to get in the business of deciding which method gets priority or how variables are merged if somebody decides to set the same variable through both param() and data().

 That is why an attempt to use param() during an HTTP GET call results in an exception, the exception basically
 indicates: "we gave you a way to shortcut the system during POST, PUT etc, now don't be asinine and don't try to use it for GET, where you really should not be using it".

-So that's the very long story of param() and its relation to add()...
+So that's the very long story of param() and its relation to data()...

 ### Response Format